jossmac/react-images/README.md

-# react-images
+# React Images

-A simple lightbox component for displaying an array of images
+A simple, responsive lightbox component for displaying an array of images